yiisoft/yii2/docs/guide/concept-configurations.md

   Notice that the array keys are formed by prefixing event names with `on `.
 Please refer to the [Events](concept-events.md) section for supported event handler formats.
 * And the `as behaviorName` elements specify what [behaviors](concept-behaviors.md) should be attached to the object.
-  Notice that the array keys are formed by prefixing behavior names with `on `. `$behaviorConfig` represents the configuration for creating a behavior, like a normal configuration as we are describing here.
+  Notice that the array keys are formed by prefixing behavior names with `as `. `$behaviorConfig` represents the configuration for creating a behavior, like a normal configuration as we are describing here.

 Below is an example showing a configuration with property initial values, event handlers and behaviors: